wtmatlock/ges/README.md

 mash sketch -s 1000000 ./contigs/*.fasta -o contigs echo contigs/*.fasta | xargs -n 1 mash screen contigs.msh > mash-output.tsv
 ```
-In the output, Mash will only list the 'screened' contigs, not the 'database' contig that might contain it.
+With this command, Mash will only list the 'screened' contigs, not the contig that we are testing for containment in.
 For example,
 ```
 x
 a.fasta